bwsw/sj-platform/SJDocs/source/Tutorial.rst

 An instance should be created for each module as its specific implementation.

-In the demo case, we will create one instance for the input module, one instance for the processing module.
+In the demonstrational case, we will create one instance for the input module, one instance for the processing module.
 As there are three output modules.
 Thus, we will create three instances for the output.

 To create an instance of the input module::